Enhanced care clinics

 Children and Families (DCF) and the Department of Social Services (DSS) is seeking

-applications from those providers who wish to seek designation as an enhanced care clinic.
+applications from those providers who wish to seek designation as an

 Enhanced Care Clinics (ECC) are defined as a subclass of mental health and substance abuse